rdeusser/kompose/docs/user-guide.md

 #### Warning about Deployment Config's

-If the Docker Compose file has a volume specified for a service, the Deployment (Kubernetes) or DeploymentConfig (OpenShift) strategy is changed to "Recreate" instead of "RollingUpdate" (default).
+If the Docker Compose file has a volume specified for a service, the Deployment strategy is changed to "Recreate" instead of "RollingUpdate" (default).
 This is done to avoid multiple instances of a service from accessing a volume at the same time.

 If the Docker Compose file has service name with `_` or `.` in it (eg.`web_service` or `web.service`), then it will be replaced by `-` and the service name will be renamed accordingly (eg.`web-service`).
 Kompose does this because "Kubernetes" doesn't allow `_` in object name.